GurvanJOSSEC/AWX_Install/README.md

-# AWX_Install
+# AWX_Install (Dockerless and with Ansible)

 Install AWX on CentOS without Docker with this simple Ansible role.

+Prerequisite :
+-ansible
+-epel-release
+-internet connection

-Each task is labbeled and you'll also find repo and nginx configuration in the template folders.
+Each task is labbeled and you'll also find repos and nginx configuration in the template folders.

 You'll need to place the folder "AWX_Install" in /etc/ansible/roles/ for this to work.